hbctraining/Training-modules/DGE-functional-analysis/lessons/Genomic_annotations.md

 When performing functional analysis there are tools that extract information from these databases.
 Within R, there are many popular packages used for this purpose:

-**Interface tools:** for accessing/querying annotations from multiple different annotation tools
+**Interface tools:** for accessing/querying annotations from multiple different annotation databases

 - **AnnotationDbi:** queries the *OrgDb*, *TxDb*, *Go.db*, *EnsDb*, and *BioMart* annotations.
 - **AnnotationHub:** queries large collection of whole genome resources, including ENSEMBL, UCSC, ENCODE, Broad Institute, KEGG, NIH Pathway Interaction Database, etc.